 What Does Pending Mean in the Snapchat App?

-Here’s a common question people have related to Snapchat.
-Occasionally, users receive a “pending” message and they aren’t sure what it means.
+Occasionally, users receive a “pending” message on Snapchat and they aren’t sure what it means.
 It can be easy to get lost in Snapchat’s terminology, but this article will explain everything you need to know about this notification and more.

 Understanding the Snapchat Pending Notification